Skip to main content

 How to Measure Body Fat Percentage

-Uses waist, neck, and hip (for women) measurements with a validated formula.
-This is the method used in our calculator.
-It is the best balance of accuracy, cost, and convenience for home use.
+Uses neck, waist, and height measurements with a validated formula.
+Best balance of accuracy, cost, and convenience.

 ±1–3%Free